Lassya-03/content-management-tool/README.md

 # content-management-tool
-content management tool project i have in vs code using html css and js
+content management tool project i have done this code  in vs code using html css and js